Definition of ‘No Valid Driver License’

-The definition of ‘No Valid Drivers License’ is contained in Section 322.03, Florida Statutes, it is a criminal act for a person to drive any “motor vehicle” on a state “highway” unless that person has a valid driver’s license issued by an appropriate governmental authority.
+The definition of ‘No Valid Drivers License’ is contained in Section 322.03(1), Florida Statutes.
+Under the law, it is a criminal act for a person to drive any ‘motor vehicle’ on a State ‘highway’ unless that person has a valid driver’s license issued by an appropriate governmental authority.

 Penalties for No Valid Driver’s License